petertan.com icon

 After the tsunami had taken almost all of their belongings came thieves who took the rest of it.
 There have been cases of boats, engines and nets that survived the devastating waves that went missing thereafter.
 While the victims of Pulau Betong were cleaning up their houses, busy salvaging their possessions and helping neighbours in this time of need, some ruthless people were taking the opportunity to steal from them.
 Those boats and fishing equipment were the only things left that could help them rebuild their lives and now that is gone too.
 My cousin?s husband had to move his boat further upriver to prevent that.

-7 Responses to “Tsunami Aftermath in Penang: Heartless Opportunists”
+7 thoughts on “Tsunami Aftermath in Penang: Heartless Opportunists”

 They do not have a conscince.
 We know that for sure.